batdevis/hello_kubernetes/README.md

 We try to blackbox everyhing and let communicate every component through a minimal set of messages.

-With Kubernetes we apply the same concepts in the world of the servers.
+With Kubernetes we apply the same concepts to the world of the application deployment.

 They call it _Infrastructure as Code_.

-Kubernetes is the orchestrator tool designed to automate the deployment, scaling, and management of containerized applications.
+Kubernetes is the orchestrator tool for managing containerized applications.

 I'll try to focus only on the essentials steps in order to practice in a kubernetes sandbox local cluster.